MRChemSoft/nmqc-2025/content/registration.md

 accommodation themselves.

 <!--You can submit your abstract by e-mailing it directly to [Stefano Battaglia](mailto:stefano.battaglia@kemi.uu.se)-->

 *****

-PLease register and submit you abstract by following this link [https://events.prace-ri.eu/event/1376/registrations/1021/](https://events.prace-ri.eu/event/1376/registrations/1021/)
+Please register and submit your abstract by following [this link.](https://events.prace-ri.eu/event/1376/registrations/1021/)